ionic-team/ionic-framework/.github/CONTRIBUTING.md

 1. If the test exists in screenshot, there will be a file named `e2e.ts` in the directory of the test.
 2. A screenshot test can be added by including this file and adding one or more `test()` calls that include a call to `page.compareScreenshot()`.
 See [Stencil end-to-end testing](https://stenciljs.com/docs/end-to-end-testing) and existing tests in `core/` for examples.
 3. **Important:** each `test()` should have only one screenshot (`page.compareScreenshot()`) call **or** it should check the expect at the end of each test.
 If there is a mismatch it will fail the test which will prevent the rest of the test from running, i.e. if the first screenshot fails the remaining screenshot calls would not be called _unless_ they are in a separate test or all of the expects are called at the end.
-4. To run screenshot locally, use the following command: `npm run test.screenshot`.
+4. To run screenshot locally, use the following command: `pnpm test.screenshot`.
    - To run screenshot for a specific test, pass the path to the test or a string to search for.
-    - For example, running all `alert` tests: `npm run test.screenshot alert`.
+   - For example, running all `alert` tests: `pnpm test.screenshot alert`.
-    - Or, running the basic `alert` tests: `npm run test.screenshot src/components/alert/test/basic/e2e.ts`.
+   - Or, running the basic `alert` tests: `pnpm test.screenshot src/components/alert/test/basic/e2e.ts`.

 #### Building Changes

-1. Once all changes have been made and the documentation has been updated, run `npm run build` inside of the `core` directory.
+1. Once all changes have been made and the documentation has been updated, run `pnpm build` inside of the `core` directory.
 This will add your changes to any auto-generated files, if necessary.
 2. Review the changes and, if everything looks correct, [commit](#commit-message-format) the changes.
 3. Make sure the build has finished before committing.
 If you made changes to the documentation, properties, methods, or anything else that requires an update to a generate file, this needs to be committed.
 4. After the changes have been pushed, publish the branch and [create a pull request](#creating-a-pull-request).